-Richard D. Bernstein is a partner in the Litigation Department.
+Richard D. Bernstein is senior counsel in the Litigation Department.
 He focuses on complex financial litigation, including securities litigation and also has substantial experience litigating contract, real estate, RICO, business tort, professional liability, and constitutional law matters.

 - In re Facebook Secs.
 Litig., 84 Fed.
 R Serv.3d 1344 (SDNY 2013): Obtained dismissal (as co-lead counsel) of derivative actions, and ruling that Facebook had no duty to disclose projections.

 - In re General Elec.
 Co.
 Secs.
 Litig, 856 F. Supp.2d 645 (SDNY 2012): Obtained dismissal (lead counsel) of all underwriters in case challenging $12 billion offering.

 - Borsellino v.
 Goldman Sachs Group, Inc., 477 F.3d 502 (7th Cir.
 2007): Obtained dismissal (lead counsel) of Goldman Sachs in RICO and fraud case arising out of private equity investment.
 The decision holds that a private equity investor cannot be sued on the implausible allegation that it knew about the company’s fraud before it decided to invest.
 It also dismissed a claim for document destruction because the inference that the documents implicated the investor was "not a reasonable one."

 - Net Coalition v.
 SEC, 615 F.3d 525 (D.C.
 Cir.
 2010): Successful representation of Net Coalition in appeal that reversed SEC and held that cost was relevant to reasonableness of fees for market data.